-(b) if there is no term provided for under a subordinate local law-up to one year from the date the approval is granted.
+(b) if there is no term provided for under a subordinate local law-the term specified in the approval.

 14 Renewal of approval

 - (1) An approval holder may, before the end of the term of the approval, apply to the local government to renew or extend the approval for- - (a) a further term provided for the prescribed activity under a subordinate local law for this paragraph; or - (b) if there is no term provided for under a subordinate local law-a further term up to or equal to the current term of the approval. - (2) However, an approval holder may not apply to renew or extend the approval where the local government has given the approval holder reasonable written notice that the approval is one of a class of approvals that the local government does not intend to renew or extend.